ppone/docs/guides/subscription-billing.md

 [![Canceling a Subscription Step 2](../img/canceling-the-subscription.png)](../img/canceling-the-subscription.png)

-When a customer cancels a subscription in the billing portal, the subscription will end at the end of the billing cycle.
+When a customer cancels a subscription in the customer portal, the subscription will end at the end of the billing cycle.
 This also means that the cancellation will not trigger a credit to the customers account.
 This is because the subscription is pre-paid at the beginning of the billing cycle.

 ## Contract Billing